-The City of Turlock utilized resources from the Federal government, State of California, and City General Funds to support housing and community development activities during fiscal year 2020-2021.
+The City of Turlock utilized resources from the Federal government, to support housing and community development activities during fiscal year 2023-2024.
 These resources were leveraged with investments made by private and non-profit organizations.
 The following section describes each funding source used during the year.

 HUD requires expenses, activities, and accomplishments to be logged into its computerized online reporting system known as the Integrated Disbursement and Information System (IDIS).
 Expenses in the IDIS reports may not correspond to numbers in this CAPER report due to funds not being drawn down within the fiscal year.
 CDBG funding expenditures are summarized in the IDIS PR26 report attached to this CAPER report.
-The City of Turlock advances city funds to Consortium members, and then draws funds down in IDIS to reimburse the city.
+The City of Turlock advances city funds to

+Consortium members, and then draws funds down in IDIS to reimburse the city.
 Turlock does not fund the activities in IDIS until the project draws are internally processed.